minio/warp/README.md

 This can be combined with the `--stress` parameter, which will allow to have long-running tests without consuming memory and still get access to performance numbers.

-Warp does not provide any analysis on the data send to InfluxDB.
+Warp does not provide any analysis on the data sent to InfluxDB.

 ### Configuring